All Services

 General Rules

 • Appointments are required prior to arrival (ceremonies will not be performed without an appointment).
+Please provide the confirmation email or confirmation number given at the time of scheduling upon arrival.

 • You must have a marriage license prior to the ceremony.
 Please visit our self-service portal to complete the online license application and come 30 minutes prior your ceremony appointment to have a license issued.